What is a ‘child of the family’ under the Inheritance Act?

 - the deceased must have assumed the position of a parent towards the applicant, with the attendant responsibilities and privileges of that relationship;

-- a ‘child of the family’ means something more than a display of mere affection, kindness or hospitality;
+- it means something more than a display of mere affection, kindness or hospitality;

 - the court will look closely at the relationship between the deceased and the applicant; and